akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 | **Property Provisioning** (Includes Common functions) | Property Manager (PAPI) |

 -> **Note:** If you're using the Edge DNS or GTM module, you may also need the Property Manager API service.
 Whether you need this additional service depends on your contract and group.
-See [PAPI concepts](https://developer.akamai.com/api/core_features/property_manager/v1.html#papiconcepts) for more information.
+See [Key concepts and terms](https://techdocs.akamai.com/property-mgr/docs/key-concepts-terms) for more information.

 ## Default authentication settings